 6. Outcomes of NAMA

 How the NAMA is transformational: The Government of Uganda views transport as one of the main priority areas envisioned as the engine for socio-economic development; and the National Transportation Policy and the National Development Plan recognize the important role of the transport sector in the social and economic development of Uganda.
-This NAMA is intended to transform the transport sector to a low emissions strategy by ensuring the vehicles on the roads of Uganda have lower emissions through periodic inspection.
+This NAMA is intended to transform the transport sector to a low emissions strategy by ensuring the vehicles on the roads of Uganda have lower emissions through periodic inspections.

 Links to National Development Plan: This NAMA will operationalize the draft Transportation policy that recognizes the importation of old vehicles into the country as a concern for pollution and long-term reduction in value for money.
 This NAMA will support the goal of improving the stock and quality of economic infrastructure and the goal on sustainable use of the environment and natural resources.
 The NAMA also relates directly to National Transport Policy and the Non-Motorized Transport Policy both of which have strategies for nationwide improvement of sustainable transportation.